The time period for this story is the early 1970s. The location is England.

 “Is there a telephone around here?” he asks her.

-Meanwhile, Simon comes back to the Austin.
-Sarah is dozing in the passenger seat.
-He sits in the driver’s seat.
+Simon comes back to the car to find Sarah dozing in the passenger seat.
+He gets into the driver’s seat.
 She wakes up.
-He sweeps his hair back, and with a smile, he says, “Sorry to be so long.”
+Sweeping his hair back casually, and with a smile, he says, "Sorry to be so long."
 He’s slightly out of breath.

 "Did you get through all right?"
 Sarah asks him.

-“After a bit, yeah” Simon replies, as he races along.
-She notices dust on his shoulder.
-She brushes it off.
-“I had to phone my boss to tell him I’ll be in Highcliff tomorrow.”
-He starts to get agitated at her brushing his jacket.
-He pushes her hand away and flicks the dust off himself.
+"After a bit, yeah" Simon replies, as he races along.
+She brushes some dust away from his jacket.
+"I had to phone my boss to tell him I’ll be in Highcliff tomorrow."
+He gets agitated at her brushing his jacket, pushes her hand away, and flicks the dust off himself.

 "What do you sell?" she asks.

-“Vacuum cleaners?”
-He doesn’t answer.
-But he does have a slight smile on his face.
+He has a slight smile on his face.

-She thinks for a bit, then “Em … encyclopaedias?” she tries.
-He doesn’t react.
-“I know,” she says, and then, very deliberately, “Machinery and equipment.”
+She thinks for a bit, then "Em… encyclopaedias?" she tries.
+"I know," she says, very deliberately, "Machinery and equipment."

-Simon looks at her, very directly.
-And he is slightly perturbed.
-Sarah smiles, and then gets the envelope out, from under the glove compartment.
+Simon looks at her, directly, slightly perturbed.
+She smiles, and then gets the envelope out, from under the glove compartment.
 "I peeked," she says.
 "Who's Hartman?"

-A bit later, they stop at a café.
+Later, they stop at a café.
 Simon is standing at the cigarette-machine.
-He has just gotten himself a packet of fags.
-He walks over to the counter, waiting to be served.
+Having just gotten himself a packet of fags, he walks over to the counter, and waits to be served.
 He seems relaxed.
-Someone cracks an egg, and drops it into a large frying-pan, which contains boiling fat, about an inch deep.
+Someone cracks an egg, and drops it into a large frying-pan, containing boiling fat, about an inch deep.
 Sarah is already sitting down at a long, canteen-type, table, eating breakfast.

 The two bikers swagger in, through the swing doors.
 And they take their helmets off.
 Immediately, they clock Sarah, sitting on her own.
 They walk over to her.
 They haven't noticed Simon yet.
 Sarah is uncomfortable, and she looks away, not acknowledging their presence.
 The younger biker, who has long, straggly, black hair, and a big biker-jacket on, leans forward, to get close to her.